ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Halloween/Simple Halloween Storytelling Project.md

 * Shows the button when our mouse is over it.
 * Hides it when it isn't.
 * Screen is less cluttered.
-* Player sees the whole screen while the project is running
+* Player sees the whole screen while the project is running.
 * Buttons show only when needed.

 ```ad-scratch